 Putting It All Together

 To help the sentiment stand out, I die cut a stitched rectangle strip and centered my word stamp to the right.
-After stamping in black and heat embossing in clear, I adhered the strip directly to the background.
+After stamping in Nocturne (Versafine CLAIR) and heat embossing with Clear Embossing Powder, I adhered the piece directly to the background.